gothickitty93/steam_workshop_downloader/README.md

 Little script for downloading plugins from steam workshop for server that do not support natively the workshop like left4dead2 server.

-This variation of the script was optimized, modified for multi-threaded downloading, and provids a 10 second pause between downloads, as to not get rate-limited by steam.
+This variation of the script was optimized and modified for multi-threaded downloading, as to not get rate-limited by steam.
 Changes made by our new AI overlord ChatGPT, with prompts by me.

+Looking to modify the code to make the script only download one plugin at a time.
+Pull requests welcome!

 ## How to use
 Download the script and run it with the collection(s) id as arg.
 Note that it